kubeshop/kusk-gateway/docs/contributing/development.md

 │   └── webhooks # Create certs for the webhooks
 └── pkg
-    ├── analytics # Code for sending analytics data to telemetry provider ├── options # Options structs that contain the fields that the user will configure with the x-kusk extension in their OpenAPI spec
+    ├── analytics # Code for sending analytics data to telemetry provider ├── options # Options structs that contain the fields that the user will configure with the x-kusk extension in their OpenAPI definition
-    └── spec # Code for loading, parsing and validating the OpenAPI spec and the extensions.
+    └── spec # Code for loading, parsing and validating the OpenAPI definition and the extensions.
 ```

 ## Set up development environment